-Nominations are accepted on a rolling basis, however only nominations submitted on or prior to August 15, 2018, will be considered for the 2020 Awards cycle.
+Nominations are accepted on a rolling basis, however only nominations submitted on or prior to August 12, 2019, will be considered for the 2020 Awards cycle.
 Note, current members of the Alumni Association Executive Committee (AAEC) are not eligible for consideration.

 - The Kannerstein Award

 - The Charles Perry Award

 - The Archibald MacIntosh Award

 The Kannerstein Award honors the legacy and memory of Gregory Kannerstein '63, an honored and revered alumnus, and a friend and mentor to many.
 Greg served Haverford for many years as director of athletics, dean of the College and as a professor.
 This most distinguished award given by the Alumni Association honors those who, in a variety of ways, have provided loyal and active support for the work of the College.